-- Keep all rating and scaling questions consistent like 1 to 5 or 1 to 10.
+- Keep all rating and scaling questions consistently, like 1 to 5 or 1 to 10.

 - Use a single answer option and multiple answer option questions wisely.

-Test your surveys before sending it out to the respondents.
+Test your surveys before sending them out to the respondents.

 Tip 2: Maintain unbiased language throughout